SWI-Prolog/contrib-protobufs/protobufs_overview.md

 is anticipated that customary Prolog mechanisms for nondeterminism (e.g. backtracking) will be used to generate and test alternatives.

+Note that =required= and =optional= have been removed from the proto3 specification, making all fields optional.
+This has been partially revised in releases 3.12 and later.
+In general, you should not expect any field to exist, nor can you expect a repeated field to have at least one item.

+Also note that the handling of missing fields is slightly different in proto2 and proto3 -- proto2 allows specifying a default value but proto3 uses 0 and =""= as defaults for numbers and strings and omits encoding any field that has one of those default values.

 ### Aggregation {#protobufs-aggregation}

 It is possible to specify homogeneous vectors   of things (e.g. lists of